 - created the SURQmm map as described earlier - switched to the Sim1 scenario, the sub table, and created the SWmm annual means map - switched to the rch table and made the SEDCONCmg\kg annual means map.
 As it is based on the rch table it uses streams as the basis for the display.
 Line widths correspond to stream widths, and colours to variable values.
-To show this map clearly in the canvas you need to remove the visibility of other results maps, but (as explained below) this will not affect the print composition. - selected Portrait and the number 3 in the Print group in the visualisation form's static tab, and clicked Print.
+To show this map clearly in the canvas you need to remove the visibility of other results maps, but (as explained below) this will not affect the print composition. - selected Portrait and 3 as the Number of maps in the Print group in the visualisation form's static tab, and clicked Print.